Top 10 Destinations in Greece

 Perhaps most famous as the birthplace of the Olympic Games, the ancient sanctuary of Olympia is one of the most impressive archaeological sites in Greece.
-Every era of Greek civilisation is represented here from the ruins of the Temple of Hera built circa 590 BC, to the Roman Nymphaeum that dates back to 150 AD.
-The most celebrated of Olympia's ancient monuments is the Temple of Zeus, which once housed one of the original Seven Wonders of the World - a 13-metre-tall statue of Zeus made from gold and ivory.
+Every era of Greek civilization is represented here from the ruins of the Temple of Hera built circa 590 BC, to the Roman Nymphaeum that dates back to 150 AD.
+The most celebrated of Olympia's ancient monuments is the Temple of Zeus, which once housed one of the original Seven Wonders of the World - a 13-meter-tall statue of Zeus made from gold and ivory.
 Today visitors can explore the impressive ruins of temples, sculptures and columns while enjoying the scenic surrounds of idyllic countryside overlooked by the Hill of Krónos.

 Our pick #8

 The name 'Nisiros' might not be familiar to many holidaymakers but the volcanic Dodecanese island is the place to go if you're looking for peace and quiet without the usual hordes of tourists.
 Nisiros has remained relatively untouched by the tourism boom in Greece - its picturesque villages are as traditional as you can get and the beaches are beautifully unspoiled.
-Its star attraction is the Nisiros volcano, located in the centre of the island and still active.
+Its star attraction is the Nisiros volcano, located in the center of the island and still active.
 It's possible to enter deep into the crater to see the bubbling mud pools and steam geysers.
-Film buffs might recognise this stark, lunar-like landscape from the James Bond Moonraker movie.
+Film buffs might recognize this stark, lunar-like landscape from the James Bond Moonraker movie.

 Our pick #9

-With its colourful neoclassical mansions sat beneath rugged hills, the port of Symi island is deemed to be the prettiest in all of Greece.
+With its colorful neoclassical mansions sat beneath rugged hills, the port of Symi island is deemed to be the prettiest in all of Greece.
 And it's one of importance too with the 19th century buildings and old markets preserved as a national monument.
 Symi is popular with day trippers who, aside from enjoying the local tavernas, visit the Panormitis Monastery and the crumbling acropolis.
 You don't come to Symi for the beaches, which are few and far between, and more often than not narrow strips of shingle.
 However, if your idea of a perfect Greek island includes postcard-worthy architecture, laid-back glamour, sweltering summer temperatures and sensational food, then Symi is an excellent choice.

 Our pick #10

 To visit Rhodes is to take a walk through antiquity.
 Rhodes is so historic, and packed with so many famous sites, that it was given UNESCO World Heritage Site status in 1988.
 Some of the must-visit sites include the Venetian fort of Kritina, which dates back to the 16th century.
 There's also the 30m-tall Colossus, a statue of the sun god Helios.
-There's more to the island than just history though, with nightlife to rival party island Mykonos and popular beach resorts to please the sun worshippers.
+There's more to the island than just history though, with nightlife to rival party island Mykonos and popular beach resorts to please the sun worshipers.
 Head out of the Old Town and you'll also discover secluded coves and picturesque villages where you can escape the crowds and enjoy a little tranquillity.